 The best option for 3D printing in near-transparent plastic is SLA Accura ClearVue, Quick Clear finish.
 This auto-quoting option prints the part in a clear resin then has a post-process treatment of a clear coat (paint) to even the surface and leave a gloss clear.
 Think clear ice as a finish.
+This is not the same as a full polish, such as finishing a headlight, which would require a custom review and pricing due to significant manual labor.
 The video below shows some Quick Clear parts.

 Video: Clear 3D Printed Parts

-Our PolyJet 3D printed Translucent Rigid Photopolymer (VeroClear) has a frosted translucent finish which can be polished.
+Our PolyJet 3D printed Translucent Rigid Photopolymer (VeroClear) has a frosted translucent finish that can be polished.
 We also offer FDM 3D printed ABSi, which has a diffused translucency in tints of natural, orange, and red (such as car tail lights).
-FDM PC-ISO is also a translucent filament in it's natural state.
+FDM PC-ISO is also a translucent filament in its natural state.

 Photo Examples of Translucent Materials